bbbenji/PMSBLM/README.md

 > Sometimes Mesh Bed Leveling just isn't enough.

 Instead of relying on a fixed plane which depends on your Y-carriage being perfectly level, the idea is to make it so the heated bed floats on the Y-carriage and allow for very fine adjustments.
-Compared to the MK3 Nylock Mod which uses springs which may deform over time due to drastic temperature changes and pressure, this mod leverages the properties of high-temp silicone to adjust the height more permanently.
+Compared to other mods that rely on springs which may deform over time due to drastic temperature changes and pressure, this mod leverages the properties of high-temp silicone to adjust the height more permanently.
+Due to the Y-carriage not having threaded holes for mounting the heated bed, the i3 nylock mod is not possible.

 <a href="/images/pmsblm-full-assembly.jpeg"><img src="/images/pmsblm-full-assembly.jpeg" width="100%"></a>